The mean curvature flow on solvmanifolds: The Mean Curvature Flow

-The (co-dimension 1) mean curvature flow is a geometric equation that considers the evolution in time of an embedding $\varphi_t: M^n\to \mathcal{N}^{n+1}$ of an $n$--manifold $M$ into a $n+1$ riemannian manifold $(\mathcal{N},g)$ with normal speed equal to its mean curvature.
+The (co-dimension 1) mean curvature flow is a geometric equation that considers the evolution in time of an embedding $\varphi: M^n\times[0,T)\to \mathcal{N}^{n+1}$ of an $n$--manifold $M$ into an $(n+1)$--dimensional Riemannian manifold $(\mathcal{N},g)$, with normal speed equal to its mean curvature.
 This translates into the evolution equation